Arokodare needs to get himself to Bundesliga level – Koln general manager Heldt | Goal.com

 “He has played already and I am sure that if he keeps working as hard as he has been then he will add something to our side.”

-Heldt also reserved praise for some rare qualities Arokodare has shown in trainings.
+Heldt also reserved praise for some rare qualities Arokodare has shown in training.

 “He has to refine those skills at Bundesliga level, but that is the kind of normal process that players adjust to through working hard in training and getting time on the pitch.
 He is doing that, he is eager to learn and I am sure he will develop well.”